Medication Search: Nitrofurantoin by AA Pharma Inc.

 How should I use this medication?

-The recommended dose of this medication for adults and children over 12 years old is 50 mg to 100 mg 4 times daily.
+The recommended dose of this medication for adults is 50 mg to 100 mg 4 times daily.
 Nitrofurantoin should be taken with food or milk to reduce the risk of stomach upset.

-The recommended dose of nitrofurantoin for children is based on body size.
+The recommended dose of nitrofurantoin for children above one month of age is based on body size.
 It is calculated as 5 mg to 7 mg per kilogram of body weight per day, divided into 4 equal doses.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.